Aegis1863/LLMs-Distillation-Quantification/README.md

 ## ❗️Warning

 **Data distillation technology is one of the common techniques used in building LLMs.
-Our research focuses on quantifying and evaluating the degree of LLM distillation, aiming to promote greater transparency and diversity in the core technologies of LLMs.**
+Our research focuses on quantifying and evaluating the extent of LLM distillation, aiming to promote greater transparency and diversity in the core technologies of LLMs.**

 **We prohibit the use of this research as a tool for competition and attacks between any entities.**

 ## Introduction